kuflash/react-router-sitemap/api.md

 # pathsFilter

-Module for filter array of paths.
+Module for filtering an array of paths.

 **Parameters**